llad/export-for-trello/README.md

 ## Support

+Please check [TrelloExport Wiki](https://github.com/trapias/trelloExport/wiki) for help first.
+If you have some problems, check the [troubleshooting guide](https://github.com/trapias/trelloExport/wiki/Troubleshooting).

-Please open issues at [Github](https://github.com/trapias/trelloExport/issues) or ask for help in the dedicated [Trello board](https://trello.com/b/MBnwUMwM/trelloexport).
+If you cannot find a solution, or would like some new feature to be implemented, please open issues at [Github](https://github.com/trapias/trelloExport/issues) or ask for help in the dedicated [Trello board](https://trello.com/b/MBnwUMwM/trelloexport).

 ## Release history

+### Version 1.9.59

+- HTML Twig: added "linkdoi" function to automatically link Digital Object Identifier (DOI) numbers to their URL, see [http://www.doi.org/](http://www.doi.org/), used in Bibliography template
+- Apply filters with AND (all must match) or OR (match any) condition, [Issue #38](https://github.com/trapias/TrelloExport/issues/38)

 ### Version 1.9.58